gradymke/dbb-blog/themes/dbb-liquorice/README.md

-# liquorice
+# dbb-liquorice

-Liquorice is a small black and white theme for [Hugo](https://github.com/spf13/hugo) (a fast and modern static website engine).
+DBB-Liquorice is a [Hugo](https://github.com/spf13/hugo) (a fast and modern static website engine) theme based on the excellent [Liquorice](https://github.com/eliasson/liquorice) and modified with the appropriate styles for my site.

 ### Dependencies